INTRODUCTION

 BLACKCURRANTS – A SUPERIOR SOURCE OF VITAMIN C

-Vitamin C is an essential nutrient that plays a key role in maintaining overall health and wellbeing.
+Vitamin C is an essential nutrient that plays a key role in maintaining overall physical health and mental wellbeing.
 Blackcurrants contain nearly four times the vitamin C found in oranges, making them one of the ultimate sources of vitamin C available.
 This vital nutrient helps strengthen the immune system, supports collagen production for healthy skin and enhances iron absorption, reducing the risk of anaemia.
 Furthermore, vitamin C acts as a natural detoxifier, helping the body eliminate toxins and maintain cellular health.

 STRENGTHENING THE IMMUNE SYSTEM

-A strong immune system is crucial for preventing infections and maintaining good health and overall wellbeing.
+A strong immune system is crucial for preventing infections and maintaining overall health and wellbeing.
 The high vitamin C content in blackcurrants stimulates white blood cell production, helping the body fight off viruses and bacteria.
 Additionally, their antioxidants help lower inflammation, making the immune system more efficient at responding to threats and keeping illnesses at bay.
-The presence of flavonoids in blackcurrants also enhances immune function by reducing oxidative stress in immune cells.
+The presence of flavonoids in blackcurrants also enhances your immune function by reducing oxidative stress in immune cells.

 SUPPORTING HEART HEALTH